 - Creativity: Does the submission capture the essence of caring for others in a unique and surprising way?

 - Composition: How technically competent is the submission?
 Have composition, lighting, contrast, and mood been considered?

+This is not a professional photography competition.
 Digital editing of smartphone photos should be kept to a minimum.
-This is not a professional photography competition.
 The emotional impact of the photo will outweigh its technical quality.
-The narrative text that accompanies your photograph should be written in either English or Chinese.

 The top 30 photos selected will be printed and exhibited at an international arts space from 7-27 June 2021.
 Voting for the People’s Choice Award will happen during this time.